suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 Versions are encoded as a CBOR list of integers.
 Comparisons are done on each integer in sequence.
 Comparison stops after all integers in the list defined by the manifest have been consumed OR after a non-equal match has occurred.
 For example, if the manifest defines a comparison, "Equal \[1\]", then this will match all version sequences starting with 1.
 If a manifest defines both "Greater or Equal \[1,0\]" and "Lesser \[1,10\]", then it will match versions 1.0.x up to, but not including 1.10.

-While the exact encoding of versions is application-defined, semantic versions map conveniently.
+The encoded versions SHOULD be semantic versions (See {{semver}}).
 For example,

 * 1.2.3 = \[1,2,3\].
-* 1.2-rc3 = \[1,2,-1,3\].
+* 1.2-rc.3 = \[1,2,-1,3\].
 * 1.2-beta = \[1,2,-2\].
 * 1.2-alpha = \[1,2,-3\].
-* 1.2-alpha4 = \[1,2,-3,4\].
+* 1.2.4-alpha.1 = \[1,2,4,-3,1\].

-suit-condition-version is OPTIONAL to implement.

-Versions SHOULD be provided as follows:
+Versions SHOULD be encoded as follows:

 1. The first integer represents the major number.
 This indicates breaking changes to the component.
 2. The second integer represents the minor number.
 This is typically reserved for new features or large, non-breaking changes.
 3. The third integer is the patch version.
 This is typically reserved for bug fixes.
 4. The fourth integer is the build number.

-Where Alpha (-3), Beta (-2), and Release Candidate (-1) are used, they are inserted as a negative number between Minor and Patch numbers.
+According to {{semver}}, the build number should be ignored, however  This complicates the processing model.

+A pre-release indicator may be inserted anywhere in the list, except at element 0.
+The pre-release indicator is encoded as:

+* -1: Release Candidate
+* -2: Beta
+* -3: Alpha

 This allows these releases to compare correctly with final releases.
 For example, Version 2.0, RC1 should be lower than Version 2.0.0 and higher than any Version 1.x.
 By encoding RC as -1, this works correctly: \[2,0,-1,1\] compares as lower than \[2,0,0\].
 Similarly, beta (-2) is lower than RC and alpha (-3) is lower than RC.

+suit-condition-version is OPTIONAL to implement.

 ## suit-parameter-wait-info